Egypt in World War II: Italian defeat

 Selby Force guarded the eastern approaches to Sidi Barrani, as the rest of the WDF attacked the fortified camps further inland.
 On 10 December, the 4th Armoured Brigade, which had been screening the attackers from a possible Italian counter-attack from the west, advanced northwards, cut the coast road between Sidi Barrani and Buq Buq, and sent armoured car patrols westwards.
 The 7th Armoured Brigade remained in reserve, and the 7th Support Group blocked an approach from Rabia and Sofafi to the south.

 The 16th Brigade, supported by a squadron of Matilda II tanks, RAF aircraft, Royal Navy ships, and artillery fire, started its advance at 9:00 a.m..
 The fighting continued for many hours, without substantial gains, until 1:30 p.m., when the Blackshirts holding two strongholds on the western side suddenly surrendered.
 The brigade continued advancing with the last of the Infantry tanks, an extra infantry battalion, and support from the 2nd Royal Tank Regiment.

 The second attack began just after 4:00 p.m..
 Italian artillery opened fire on the infantry as they were dismounting.
 The last ten Matildas drove into the western face of the Sidi Barrani defences, and although they were met by Italian artillery, it was ineffective.
-At 6 p.m., approximately 2,000 Blackshirts surrendered.
+At 6:00 p.m., approximately 2,000 Blackshirts surrendered.
 In two hours, the first objectives had been captured; only a sector 4 km east of the harbour, held by a Blackshirt legion and the remains of the 1st Libyan Division, was still resisting.
 The British continued advancing until they reached Mersa Brega by February, 1941.

 German intervention

 Adolf Hitler sent his army to North Africa starting in February 1941 (see Operation Sonnenblume).
 Nazi Germany's General Erwin Rommel's Deutsches Afrikakorps coming from victories at Tobruk in Libya, and in a classic blitzkrieg, comprehensively outfought British forces.
 Within weeks the British had been pushed back into Egypt.
+It was during this time that Einsatzgruppe Egypt, a Nazi SS unit, was founded with the purpose of genociding the Jews of Egypt and Palestine, though it never left for Egypt.